OkhammahkO/oz-poll/README.md

 ```

 ## Lovelace configuration
-The card uses
+The card uses [Button Card Configuration Templates]([https://hacs.xyz/](https://github.com/custom-cards/button-card#configuration-templates)) reduce code repetition and make maintenance and changes easier.
+The template section goes in the very root of you lovelace config.

 ```
-#The template section goes in the very root of your lovelace config.
+#Paste in the very root of your lovelace config (Excerpt below, use full code)

 button_card_templates:
   mini_pollen_types: